PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 **Define the Process of Computing**

 layers.sequence_expand expands x by obtaining the lod value of y.
-About more explanation of :code:`fluid.layers.sequence_expand` ,please read :ref:`api_fluid_layers_sequence_expand` first.
+About more explanation of :code:`fluid.layers.sequence_expand` , please read :ref:`api_fluid_layers_sequence_expand` first.

 Code of sequence expanding: